 Scroll to Top

-Kate had just come into society, not yet sixteen, the daughter of an Earl, when she unknowingly became a courier for the British Secret Service.
-Then, through circumstances and desire, their first Lady operative and carried out clandestine tasks from 1849 to 1855.
+Kate had just come into society, not yet sixteen, the daughter of an earl, when she unknowingly became a courier for the British Secret Service.
+Then, through circumstances and desire, their first Lady clandestine operative, carrying out tasks from 1849 to 1855.

 Discover a little about those missions of high adventure.
 Join Kate as she uses her intellect, charm, and aplomb, and her brother's fantastic inventions, to work her way through each desperate situation.